 This weed barrier cloth will keep only your preferred plants growing strong in a limited environment, such as a raised bed.
-If you wish, you can lay more mulch on top to provide weed control as well as the nice clean look of mulch.
-In a location where you truly want to keep weeds at bay, a mulch barrier is ideal.
+If you wish, you can lay more mulch on top to provide weed control and a nice clean look mulch.
+A mulch barrier is ideal in a location where you truly want to keep weeds at bay.

-This mulch acts as a physical barrier between your lovely garden and any weeds that may be sprouting in the soil.
+This mulch is a physical barrier between your lovely garden and any weeds sprouting in the soil.
 For your preferred plants to flourish, you will need to cut spots.
-Rainwater, on the other hand, has a hard time penetrating the paper, therefore extra water is required to keep your plants alive.
+Rainwater, on the other hand, has a hard time penetrating the paper.
+Therefore extra water is required to keep your plants alive.

 FibreDust Organic CoCo Mulch

 The FibreDust CoCo mulch is made entirely of coconut husk, making it a natural and safe plant protection alternative.
-Its rust-like hue blends well in a variety of outdoor settings, so it has a lot of promise in terms of decorating your garden.
+Its rust-like hue blends well in various outdoor settings, so it has a lot of promise in decorating your garden.
 Because this product expands when water is introduced, you can rely on its advanced moisture-retention features to keep your plants healthy.

 EZ-Straw Seeding Mulch with Tack

-Check out this seeding product from EZ-Straw if you’re seeking for excellent processed straw mulch.
-A unique bonding chemical has been applied to keep the straw together, as this type of material generally lacks tackiness.
-This mulch is simple to use and is very effective in protecting grass seed from predators and harsh weather.
+Check out this seeding product from EZ-Straw if you’re seeking excellent processed straw mulch.
+A unique bonding chemical has been applied to keep the straw together, as this material generally lacks tackiness.
+This mulch is simple and very effective in protecting grass seeds from predators and harsh weather.
 Another advantage is the shorter germination period.